The American Association for Wind Engineering

-During the period from 2003 to early 2008 there have been 10 damaging hurricanes that have struck the U.S. and there have been more than 1000 tornadoes each year, many of them causing damage.
-In addition to physical and economic losses many lives have been lost.
+During the period from 2003 to early 2008, there have been 10 damaging hurricanes that struck the U.S. and there have been more than 1000 tornadoes each year, many of them causing damage.
+In addition to physical and economic losses, many lives have been lost.

 The reduction of losses and impacts is complex due to the existence of a large inventory of structures and infrastructure that were constructed before we understood how to construct them to provide acceptable resistance with a large reduction of potential losses.

-Unfortunately the long-term recovery and economic impacts from wind storms are not uniform and those who least can afford to be impacted are also those who are at the lower end of the recovery cycle.
-Average yearly economic and life losses in the United States due to wind has far exceeded that from Earthquakes and only floods have the demonstrated potential to cause greater yearly losses.
+Unfortunately, the long-term recovery and economic impacts from wind storms are not uniform and those who least can afford to be impacted are also those who are at the lower end of the recovery cycle.
+Average yearly economic and life losses in the United States due to wind have far exceeded that from Earthquakes and only floods have the demonstrated potential to cause greater yearly losses.